Florida law authorizes local governments to impose several types of

 In addition to the 1% or 2% tax, the county’s governing body may

-levy an additional 1% tax on the total amount charged for transient
+levy an additional 1% tax on the total amount charged for

-construction of tourist-related facilities, tourist promotion, and
+for capital construction of tourist-related facilities, tourist

-beach and shoreline maintenance.
+promotion, and beach and shoreline maintenance.

-To be eligible to levy the tax, a county must have levied the 1% or
+To be eligible to levy the tax, a county must have levied the 1%

-tax can be levied only in the district.
+additional tax can be levied only in the district.

 Reference: Section 125.0104(3)(d), F.S.